lapry34/bachelor_thesis/README.md

 A Bayesian Optimization algorithm implemented with Ax to tune Hyperparameters for a Neural Network.

-You can find an implementation of a Neural Network on the CIFAR10 dataset which has been used as the objective function for our algorithm.
-There will be also provided an algorithm with the sole scope to provide useful graphs and data from the .JSON template and the exported data in .CSV.
+An implementation of a Neural Network, utilizing the CIFAR10 dataset as the objective function for our algorithm, is available for reference.
+Additionally, an algorithm designed specifically to generate insightful graphs and data from the .JSON template and exported .CSV data will also be provided.